anilkumarn12/anilkumarn12-PATCHING-WITH-EC2-IMAGE-BUILDER-AND-SYSTEMS-MANAGER/README.md

 Please follow the steps below to do so :
 # 2.1.
 Get the CloudFormation Template:
 To deploy the second CloudFormation template, you can either deploy directly from the command line or via the console.
-You can click below link go to GitHub and click on step-2 used on template https://github.com/anilkumarn12/anilkumarn12-PATCHING-WITH-EC2-IMAGE-BUILDER-AND-SYSTEMS-MANAGER/tree/master
+You can click below link go to GitHub and click on step-2 used on template.

+https://github.com/anilkumarn12/anilkumarn12-PATCHING-WITH-EC2-IMAGE-BUILDER-AND-SYSTEMS-MANAGER/tree/master

 # 2.1.1.